OpenEvalProject/evals/manuscripts/elife-70779/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0064kty71 Program in Bioinformatics, Zhongshan School of Medicine and The Fifth Affiliated Hospital, Sun Yat-sen University Guangzhou China
+1. Program in Bioinformatics, Zhongshan School of Medicine and The Fifth Affiliated Hospital, Sun Yat-sen University Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))
 2. Key Laboratory of Tropical Disease Control (Sun Yat-sen University), Ministry of Education Guangzhou China
-3. https://ror.org/0064kty71 Center for Precision Medicine, Sun Yat-sen University Guangzhou China
+3. Center for Precision Medicine, Sun Yat-sen University Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))
-4. https://ror.org/045kpgw45 Research Center of Medical Sciences, Guangdong Provincial People's Hospital, Guangdong Academy of Medical Sciences Guangzhou China
+4. Research Center of Medical Sciences, Guangdong Provincial People's Hospital, Guangdong Academy of Medical Sciences Guangzhou China ([ROR:045kpgw45](https://ror.org/045kpgw45))
-5. https://ror.org/02mh8wx89 The Province and Ministry Co-sponsored Collaborative Innovation Center for Medical Epigenetics, Tianjin Medical University Tianjin China
+5. The Province and Ministry Co-sponsored Collaborative Innovation Center for Medical Epigenetics, Tianjin Medical University Tianjin China ([ROR:02mh8wx89](https://ror.org/02mh8wx89))
-6. https://ror.org/023te5r95 Guangdong Provincial Key Laboratory of Biomedical Imaging and Guangdong Provincial Engineering Research Center of Molecular Imaging, The Fifth Affiliated Hospital, Sun Yat-sen University Zhuhai China
+6. Guangdong Provincial Key Laboratory of Biomedical Imaging and Guangdong Provincial Engineering Research Center of Molecular Imaging, The Fifth Affiliated Hospital, Sun Yat-sen University Zhuhai China ([ROR:023te5r95](https://ror.org/023te5r95))

 † Corresponding author

 ## Abstract

 Linkage disequilibrium and disease-associated variants in the non-coding regions make it difficult to distinguish the truly associated genes from the redundantly associated genes for complex diseases.
 In this study, we proposed a new conditional gene-based framework called eDESE that leveraged an improved effective chi-squared statistic to control the type I error rates and remove the redundant associations. eDESE initially performed the association analysis by mapping variants to genes according to their physical distance.
 We further demonstrated that the isoform-level eQTLs could be more powerful than the gene-level eQTLs in the association analysis using a simulation study.
-Then the eQTL-guided strategies, that is, mapping variants to genes according to their gene/isoform-level variant-gene cis -eQTLs associations, were also integrated with eDESE.
+Then the eQTL-guided strategies, that is, mapping variants to genes according to their gene/isoform-level variant-gene cis-eQTLs associations, were also integrated with eDESE.
 We then applied eDESE to predict the potential susceptibility genes of schizophrenia and found that the potential susceptibility genes were enriched with many neuronal or synaptic signaling-related terms in the Gene Ontology knowledgebase and antipsychotics-gene interaction terms in the drug-gene interaction database (DGIdb).
 More importantly, seven potential susceptibility genes identified by eDESE were the target genes of multiple antipsychotics in DrugBank.
 Comparing the potential susceptibility genes identified by eDESE and other benchmark approaches (i.e., MAGMA and S-PrediXcan) implied that strategy based on the isoform-level eQTLs could be an important supplement for the other two strategies (physical distance and gene-level eQTLs).
-We have implemented eDESE in our integrative platform KGGSEE ( http://pmglab.top/kggsee/ #/) and hope that eDESE can facilitate the prediction of candidate susceptibility genes and isoforms for complex diseases in a multi-tissue context.
+We have implemented eDESE in our integrative platform KGGSEE (http://pmglab.top/kggsee/#/) and hope that eDESE can facilitate the prediction of candidate susceptibility genes and isoforms for complex diseases in a multi-tissue context.

 ## Introduction